3 - 5

 - Invite a farmer to class.
 Ask him or her to bring in important or unique machines used in his/her operation.
 Photographs can be brought in as well.

-- On a tape cassette, record sounds made by different machines.
+- Record sounds made by different machines.
 As you play each sound, have the students listen and write down the name of the machine they think is making the sound.

 Suggested Companion Resources